moriyoshi-kasuga/local-fmt/README.md

 To customize the functionality of `local-fmt`, you can enable the following features in your `Cargo.toml`:

+- **serde**: Enables serialization and deserialization of messages, allowing you to save and load message configurations from various formats.
+  This feature is useful for persistent storage or network transmission of localized messages.
 - **macros**: Includes macros such as `gen_static_message`, `gen_alloc_message`, and `def_local_fmt`.
   If you use `def_local_fmt`, choose one of the following:
   - **macros-toml**: Enables parsing of TOML files.